 Favorite thing about raising kids in LA: I love the laid back pace coupled with big city benefits.
 We can hang out in our neighborhood and chill with our friends and neighbors at a block party or we can go see a first-class art and entertainment, all within a few minutes of our home.
 I also love how easy it is to hike around the beautiful mountains and have been introducing various hikes to the kids.

-Most unique (or daring) thing you’ve ever done with your kids locally: I recently took my son for his first horseback ride through Will Rogers State Park.
+Most unique (or daring) thing you’ve ever done with your kids locally: Taking my son for a horseback ride through Will Rogers State Park.
 His horse was bigger than mine and watching him navigate and try and control such a large animal was both terrifying and inspiring at the same time.